Septias/bachelor-thesis/main.typ

 Pattern constraining flows contrary to how identifier arguments are constrained.
 Identifiers are introduced as empty type variables and constrained based on their usage in the function's body.
 Patterns already define a structure that only partially changes with the function's body.
 All fields of the pattern must be added as fresh variables to the context because they might be referred in the function's body just as normal top-level arguments.
 These new variables are either added empty if they define no default value or with a constraint for the default value if it exists.
 The pattern argument x of g `g: {x ?
 1, y}` would be added as a variable with a constraint on `num` while the identifier for y would be added without constraints. \
 The alias that can be specified with the \@-syntax refers to the whole argument that was supplied to the function.
 Trivially, it also has to be added to the context, and in the simple case of a wildcard pattern, it only needs a record constraint.
 If it is not a wildcard pattern, it must be added with a pattern constraint so that the constraint function can throw an error if too many fields are supplied.

 Due to the new pattern type, constraining has to account for the case that a function with a pattern argument is called.
-If the given value is a record itself, the provided fields can be compared one by another, and if all fields exist and subsume the pattern fields, constraining succeeds.
+If the given value is a record itself, the provided fields can be compared one by one, and if all fields exist and subsume the pattern fields, constraining succeeds.
 In case the pattern is not a wildcard pattern, it has to be checked that the given record does not have any additional fields, and an error has to be raised otherwise.
 If the value given to the function is a type variable, we can only constrain the type variable to have all requested fields.

 #figure(
   caption: "Function syntax definition.",